dos-group/vessim/docs/concepts/sil.md

 # Software-in-the-Loop

-**Software-in-the-Loop (SiL)** simulation lets Vessim interact with real software and hardware systems while the simulation is running.
+Software-in-the-Loop (SiL) simulation lets Vessim interact with real systems while the simulation is running.
 Use it to:

-- **Test real applications** — validate energy-aware schedulers, autoscalers, or routing logic against simulated energy scenarios.
+- Test real applications — validate energy-aware schedulers, autoscalers, or routing logic against simulated energy scenarios.
-- **Use real data sources** — pull live metrics from sensors, monitoring systems, or APIs into the simulation.
+- Use real data sources — pull live metrics from sensors, monitoring systems, or APIs into the simulation.
-- **Hardware-in-the-Loop** — drive a physical battery testbench from a simulated microgrid.

 SiL extras are not installed by default.
 Enable them with: